antmicro/sdi-mipi-bridge/docs/source/hardware.md

 #### SDI deserializer configuration

-Due to the board's wide range of capabilities and possible support for various different configurations there are 12 DIP-switches for configuring the SDI deserializer.
+Due to the board's wide range of capabilities and possible support for various different configurations there are 12 resitors for configuring the SDI deserializer.
 A detailed description of their functions is available in the [Semtech GS2971A documentation](https://semtech.my.salesforce.com/sfc/p/#E0000000JelG/a/44000000MD3i/kpmMkrmUWgHlbCOwdLzVohMm1SDPoVH85guEGK.KXTc).

-Below you can find a short description of each switch with its default setting which should be set in order to make the board work with the software/bitstream setup provided by Antmicro:
+Below you can find a short description of each signal with its default setting which should be set in order to make the board work with the software/bitstream setup provided by Antmicro:

 ```{csv-table}
 :file: switches.csv